dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 Now, your users will be authenticated and redirected to the `Home` component content.

-## Connecting the app and the secured Web API
+## Connecting the App and the Secured Web API

 To complete the authentication process, you will need to create the `Home` React component.
 You will use this component to connect your client to the Web API providing the book list.
 So, create a file called `Home.jsx` in the `./src/` directory with the following code: